grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 'That's it."
 Percy pointed over to the pile of bicycles that Hemi was untangling and tossing one-by-one towards them.
 "Select your steed.
 Choose carefully, most have a surprise or two."

-Shakes looked over the bicycles, which could be called 'bicycles' if the only thing one knew about bicycles was that they had two wheels.
+Shakes looked over the bicycles, which could only be called 'bicycles' if the only thing one knew about bicycles was that they had two wheels.
 Piled on the grating of the deck, they looked more like a giant Mikado set, made of steel and rusting, laid out to play.
 Any individual bicycle appeared to be missing some critical part or another: a seat, or handle bars, or pedals.
 Or one of the wheels would have a giant dent in it so there was no chance it would roll smoothly.
 One or two appeared to be missing structural tubes and looked like they would collapse under the weight of an adult.
-Some were clearly bikes intended for children, with wheels the size of dinner plate and ripped and faded streamers hanging from their tiny handlebars.
+Some were clearly bikes intended for children, with wheels the size of dinner plates, with ripped and faded streamers hanging from their tiny handlebars.
 On one, someone had welded a motorcycle fork that still contained the motorcycle wheel.
 Shakes guessed that particular 'bicycle' must weigh more than 50 kilograms.

 Shakes selected a promising looking machine from the pile Hemi was still building.
-A simple small steel frame with upright bars and fenders, and the rusting remains of a steel basket bent and crushed but still hanging on the front of the bicycle.
+A simple small steel frame with upright bars and fenders, and the rusting remains of a steel basket, bent and crushed but still hanging on the front of the bicycle.
 Shakes stepped over it and looked at Percy.
 "OK, now what?"

 "Now?
 There and back, and there again!" said Percy, pointing down to the end of the cargo hold.